+The College will not be responsible for incorrect mailing or for missed deadlines due to your failure to report such information as a change of address or failure to have supporting admission documents delivered to the College by the specified deadlines.
 It is your responsibility to notify the College of any change of name or address.
-The College will not be responsible for incorrect mailing and for missed deadlines due to your failure to report such information as a change of address or failure to have supporting admission documents delivered to the College by the dates required.